ava-labs/avalanche-docs/docs/tooling/cli-cross-chain/teleporter-on-local-networks.md

 ## Create Subnets Configurations

-Either you can create a Subnet configuration [by interacting with a Wizard](/build/subnet/hello-subnet#create-your-subnet-configuration), or you can use command line flags to bypass interaction.

-We will illustrate the second case here.

-Let's create `<subnet1Name>` which uses the latest Subnet-evm version, a chain ID of 1, TOKEN1 as token name, and default evm parameters:
+Let's create a Subnet called `<subnet1Name>` with the latest Subnet-EVM version, a chain ID of 1, TOKEN1 as the token name, and with default Subnet-EVM parameters (more information regarding Subnet creation can be found [here](/build/subnet/hello-subnet#create-your-subnet-configuration)):

 ```bash
 avalanche subnet create <subnet1Name> --evm --latest\